Profonanpe News

 The native communities of Sawawo Hito 40 and Nueva Bella (Ucayali) concluded the talking maps phase of their project to create Private Conservation Areas (PCA).
 Built through a participatory process, these maps allowed them to capture their ancestral knowledge, identify key areas for the subsistence and conservation of biodiversity and other vital elements for their communities.

-For a year, Sawawo Hito 40 and Nueva Bella have been promoting the creation of two PCAs to protect their territories and natural resources.
+For the past year, Sawawo Hito 40 and Nueva Bella have been promoting the creation of two PCAs to protect their territories and natural resources.
 The initiative seeks to ensure the protection of 53 thousand hectares of Amazon rainforest, strengthen their sustainable hunting and fishing practices, and preserve access to natural resources for future generations.

 After completing the mapping phase, the communities are now working on the legal formalization of the PCAs.
-In the coming months, a biological study will be carried out to identify the bird species present in this area and, in addition to recording the condition, habitat, and species of each bird, will determine the presence of endangered or vulnerable species.
+In the coming months, a biological study will be carried out to identify the bird species present in this area and, in addition to recording the condition, habitat and species of each bird, will determine the presence of endangered or vulnerable species.

 For the development of the activity, a team of biologists and specialists will use audiovisual equipment to help document the avifauna of the area.